jcmontesherrera/ant_biogenic_structures/README.md

 ## Notebook
 Encouragement to use, clone and cite the notebook presented here.
-This is a notebook corresponding to the submitted publication to Methods in Ecology and Evolution:
+This is a notebook corresponding to the submitted publication:
 Montes-Herrera et al. 2022 - Towards reproducible analysis of benthos structural complexity: A case study on Antarctic polychaete reefs using action cameras.

 ## Contact